Oil keeps a lid on European shares, Novartis drives health stocks

 By Kit Rees

-LONDON, June 22 European shares were in store for another weak session on Thursday, pegged back by the slide in commodities-related sectors on the back of depressed oil prices.
+LONDON, June 22 (Reuters) - European shares were in store for another weak session on Thursday, pegged back by the slide in commodities-related sectors on the back of depressed oil prices.

 The pan-European STOXX 600 index was down 0.4 percent, on track for its third day of straight losses, while the blue chips dropped 0.6 percent.